 Our Spalding poetry graduates are among the most active, creative, and vibrant participants in our national (and international) poetry scene.

-- Our poetry students and alumni have been awarded many important literary prizes including the Vassar Miller Prize in Poetry, the Nightboat Poetry Prize, Quercus Review Poetry Series Annual Book Award, the Powder Horn Prize, New Letters Readers’ Award for Poetry, The Atlanta Review’s International Poetry Competition, the James Hearst Poetry Prize for the North American Review, the George Scarbrough Award for Poetry, the AWP Intro Poetry Award, and the Lillian Smith Book Award.
+- Our poetry students and alumni have been awarded many important literary prizes including the Vassar Miller Prize in Poetry, NAACP Image Award in Literature, the Nightboat Poetry Prize, Quercus Review Poetry Series Annual Book Award, the Powder Horn Prize, New Letters Readers’ Award for Poetry, The Atlanta Review’s International Poetry Competition, the James Hearst Poetry Prize for the North American Review, the George Scarbrough Award for Poetry, the AWP Intro Poetry Award, and the Lillian Smith Book Award.
+Alumni Frank X Walker was named Kentucky Poet Laureate 2013-15.

 - Our poetry students and graduates have published hundreds of poems in many of the best literary magazines including Poetry, the North American Review, Ploughshares, Boulevard, Pleiades, Copper Nickel, Rattle, Crab Orchard Review, The Louisville Review, New Letters, Southern Poetry Review, American Letters and Commentary, The Kenyon Review, Salamander, Harvard Review, AGNI, Shenandoah, New Millennium Writings, Barrow Street, The Dos Passos Review, Dark Sky, Public Republic, Modern Haiku, Raritan, Prairie Schooner, and The Southern Review.